-\$50,000 is included in the Department's budget for the acquisition of First Due Software, which will replace legacy software Tiburon and Emergency Reporting in the Department's Prevention Division.
+The Department's budget includes \$50,000 for the acquisition of First Due Software, which will replace legacy software Tiburon and Emergency Reporting in the Department's Prevention Division.
 The total acquisition cost is \$73,000, but savings from the termination of legacy software contracts will partly offset the total cost.